Minimizing Losses

 Adjusting an Options Trade

-When a trade moves against you, you have three choices: hold and wait, close and take the loss, or adjust the position.
-Adjusting means modifying the existing position — changing strikes, adding legs, or rolling to a different expiration — to improve your probability of recovery without dramatically increasing your risk.
-The key rule: only adjust when you have a clear rationale, not just to avoid taking a loss.
-Adjusting a losing trade simply because you don't want to realize the loss is how small manageable losses become large catastrophic ones.
+When a trade moves against you, you have three options: hold, close, or adjust.
+Adjusting means modifying the position — changing strikes, adding legs, rolling expiration — to improve recovery probability without dramatically increasing risk.
+The key rule: only adjust when you have a clear rationale, not just to avoid a loss.
+The most common adjustments for credit spreads: add the opposite spread (converting to an iron condor) to collect offsetting premium, or convert to a butterfly for tighter risk control.
+Any adjustment must improve the risk/reward profile — if it doesn't, close and move on.

 Decision Tree: When to Adjust vs. Close a Losing Trade